GENRE: Action platformer

 Composer Yuzo Koshiro makes his Sega soundtrack debut with Revenge of Shinobi.
 The tracks feature the same propulsive drums and freewheeling synth work as the Streets of Rage series with some additional rock influences peppered in among the electronica bits.
 While not as memorable as the man’s future work, tracks like “The Shinobi,” “China Town” and “Ninja Step” extract better beats and melodies out of the Mega Drive’s Yamaha sound chip than any composer to this point.

 Revenge of Shinobi looks, sounds, and plays like a 16-bit game where the possibilities are endless.
 The stages are ambitious and varied in scope.
 The character sprites are enormous.
 Enemies can block your attacks.
 Spiderman, Rambo, and other intellectual properties not owned by Sega are villains.
 The game’s rock/techno soundtrack sounded like few games before it; who even knew what techno was in 1989?
-Revenge of Shinobi is, arguably, the first Mega Drive game from the forward-thinking Sega that would come to dominate the Western markets less than two years later.
+Revenge of Shinobi is Sega coming into their own as developers, foreshadowing their dominance of the Western console market a mere two years later.
 It remains a masterwork of the early 16-bit era.